top of page

 Lime Kiln Way

 According to some old deeds we have, there was a lime kiln near the Pig and Whistle pub.
 We have a disused limestone quarry nearby too which would have been the source for the stone.
 We therefore refer to the section of woodland between the Pig and Whistle car park and which along the Gatcombe Brook as 'Lime Kiln Way'.
-Some is old broad leaf woodland which we are leaving to nature as much as we can.
+Some is old broad leaf woodland.
 The rest we planted as mixed woodland.
 It's sloping ground with limestone under a shallow soil in most places.
 Many of the trees and shrubs will likely be coppiced in this area.
-With public access through this area woodland is certainly the best fit, no livestock and no chance of dog attack.
+Large old trees will not be scheduled for harvesting and will only be considered for cutting when dead or dying (even then they could be left for nature).
+Trees that are imminently dangerous near paths are likely to be cut and the timber harvested.

 A cautionary note on trees - old trees are great for the environment but they can fall or drop limbs without warning.
 This area has a lot of old trees.
 The risk of being near a fall or drop is very low but please stay on the path and be aware - especially in high winds.
 Some of these trees are protected from being worked because they are in a zone for National Grid approval or have environmental protection.